-The walk to Rubha nam Braithrean (Brathairean on the Ordnance Survey maps - Brothers' Point in English) is only about 1.5km each way from the road south of Staffin.
+The hike to Rubha nam Braithrean (Brathairean on the Ordnance Survey maps - Brothers' Point in English) is only about 1.5km each way from the road south of Staffin.
 It is a scenic walk, with an interesting destination and lots to explore on the way.
 You can even try your luck at finding the dinosaur tracks in the tidal area before you reach the point itself.

 Nobody seems certain of the origin of the name, but it is most often said to have been a place where monks lived and worshiped in safety more than a thousand years ago.